robbert-vdh/haskell-path-tracer/README.md

 ## Building

-This application requires LLVM 9.0.1 to build.
+This application requires LLVM 9.0.1 to build, and the GPU version requires CUDA 10.1 until the bindings are updated.
 Support for LLVM 10 is tracked in [this issue](https://github.com/llvm-hs/llvm-hs/issues/293).
 To compile and run, simply run:

 ```shell